-My Romani Gypsy background gave me a wealth of
+My Romani Gypsy background has given me a wealth of

 experience, strength, and understanding, a coping